 Q: Why is syntax important for writing?

 A: Syntax is crucial for clear and effective writing.
-It ensures that your sentences are grammatically correct, easy to understand, and convey your intended meaning accurately.
+And it ensures that your sentences are grammatically correct, easy to understand, and convey your intended meaning accurately.
 A strong grasp of syntax allows you to vary your sentence structure, add complexity to your writing, and create a more engaging reading experience for your audience.

 Q: How can I improve my syntax?